adambard/learnxinyminutes-docs/perl6.html.markdown

 LEAVE { say "Runs everytime you leave a block, even when an exception
     happened.
 Repeats on loop blocks." }

+PRE {
-PRE { say "Asserts a precondition at every block entry,
-    before ENTER (especially useful for loops)" }
+    say "Asserts a precondition at every block entry, before ENTER (especially useful for loops)";
+    say "If this block doesn't return a truthy value, an exception of type X::Phaser::PrePost is thrown.";
+}
 # exemple:
 for 0..2 {
     PRE { $_ > 1 } # This is going to blow up with "Precondition failed"
 }

+POST {
-POST { say "Asserts a postcondition at every block exit,
-    after LEAVE (especially useful for loops)" }
+    say "Asserts a postcondition at every block exit, after LEAVE (especially useful for loops)";
+    say "If this block doesn't return a truthy value, an exception of type X::Phaser::PrePost is thrown, like PRE.";
+}
 for 0..2 {
     POST { $_ < 2 } # This is going to blow up with "Postcondition failed"
 }